-Books have strange ways to sneak into our homes.
+Books have strange ways to sneak into your home library.
 Normally small, they don’t take a lot of space.
-So you add one after another until you realize that that pile of books on your table needs an immediate organizing plan.
+So you add one or two books after every trip until you realize that that the pile of books on your table needs immediate organizing.

-Creating a Home Library and Decluttering Your Bookshelves: 9 Tips how to Best Organize Your Books
+Creating a Home Library and Decluttering Your Bookshelves: 9 Tips to Best Organize Your Books

-Never having too big of an apartment, I kept my stash of books in my home library to a minimum.
-Some of my favorite books lived on a bookshelf.
+Never having had a large apartment, I always kept a small number of book in my home library.
+Some of my favorite reads lived on a bookshelf.
 Others were packed in a box.
 But even those, mostly paperbacks, that were on display, had to be organized every now and then as more new books were joining their ranks on a regular basis.

 For a long time, I was buying most of my books at a local Salvation Army thrift store.
 When I needed a new novel, I would gather all those publications that I could easily part with and take them back to the same store.
 I still “organize” some of my books this way.

 After we gave up on buying magnets and souvenirs when traveling, a good portion of our books started coming from our trips.
-These publications swiftly replaced the tradition gifts in our family and I dread giving them away as they remind of the places we visited.
+These novels and guides swiftly replaced tradition gifts in our family and I now dreaded giving them away.

 As our home library continues to grow, I have to organize and reorganize our books from time to time.
 Sometimes, I still need to donate some of them.
 Most of the time, however, I look for a new home inside our apartment for those books that we want to keep.